 But… there is an option for employees to take the Alpha early without penalty.
 This can be at 65, 66 or 67 through something known as EPA.
 Of course, this isn’t free.
 To qualify, you will need to pay extra each month into your pension.

 How much you pay depends on how early you want to take it and how old you are.

 There is a handy calculator listed on this page under EPA estimator.

-To do this, he would need to pay an extra 3.6% in contributions each month.
+To do this, he would need to pay an extra 3.6% in contributions each month (that means paying a total of 9.05% of earnings).
 If he was currently paying in £165 per month, this would need to increase to £275.
 And having roughly 304 months until retirement (good grief), that means a total extra payment of £33,440.

 Now, that may sound horrendous, but at £840 per year, the Alpha pension should be worth £21,840 at 65.
 And that doesn’t include any pay rises or adjustments for cost of living.
 That means, between 65 and 68, Pete will receive £65,520 in pension payments.
 Paying £33,440 extra doesn’t seem quite so bad now!